Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Hyperparameter tuning of decision trees

-Figure~\ref{fig:cart_results} presents graphical analysis for the \acrshort{cart} results.
-Different from J48, \acrshort{cart} was more affected by hyperparameter tuning.
-In most of the datasets analyzed, the use of tuned values improved the predictive performance with statistical significance when compared with the use of default values in $62/94$ ($\approx66\%$) of the cases.
+On the other hand, the \acrshort{cart} algorithm benefits most by hyperparameter tuning.
+For most of the datasets analyzed, the use of tuned settings improved the predictive performance with statistical significance when compared with the use of default values in $62/94$ ($\approx66\%$) of the cases.
+Default values were better than tuned ones in $14/94$ ($\approx15\%$) of the cases, while there was no significant statistical in the remaining ($18/94$) datasets.
 It must be observed that the \acrshort{irace} and \acrshort{smbo} were the best optimization techniques, regarding just the predictive performance of the induced models.

-Defaults values were better than tuned ones in $14/94$ of the cases.
-In the remaining $18/94$ datasets, there was no significant statistical improvement using optimized values.
+Figure~\ref{fig:scatter_performance} compares obtained performance of the default \acrshort{hp} settings against the optimized ones for both \acrshort{dt} induction algorithms.
+The performance values obtained by the default \acrshort{hp}s are projected in the x-axis and the optimized values in the y-axis.
+Different shapes and colors represent different tuning techniques.
+The dotted black line represents the reference where defaults and optimized performances would be equal.
+Thus, points above the line indicate tuning provided improvements, while points below indicate worsening.
+Comparing both figures, we can see slightly different patterns.
+J48 points are mostly concentrated around the dotted black line (above and below).
+Some exceptions exist where tuning solutions obtained high improvements, especially for datasets with defaults obtained \acrshort{bac} values higher than 0.5.
+Conversely, \acrshort{cart} points are mostly above the black line, showing that tuning benefits a wider range of datasets.

+In addition to evaluating predictive performance, we also analyzed the effect of tuning techniques on tree size, which is given by the number of nodes in the final model.
+It is important to mention that the tree's interpretability mostly depends on its size.
+Thus, larger trees are usually more difficult to understand than smaller ones.
+The tree sizes for J48 and \acrshort{cart} algorithms are shown in Figure~\ref{fig:j48_tree_size} and Figure~\ref{fig:cart_tree_size}, respectively.
+The order of the datasets in these figures is the same as that of the models' \acrshort{bac}, and line colors represent the same tuning techniques.